Monday, 24 February 2025

 The video above was sent by my school buddy Riki Roy who lives in Alberta, Canada, thank you Riki!

 But why on earth should images of snow and ice and -30 deg C temperatures result in a poem on spring?
-Because it is Vasant Panchami here in India, which is a kind of advent festival observed 40 days before the start of spring.
+Because it is Vasant Panchami here in India, which is a kind of advent festival observed for the start of spring.
 Vasant is the word for spring in several Indian languages, it is called Rituraj Vasant around these parts - the King of Seasons, the season of renewal and rejuvenation, of planting and growth.
 Cusp season, love season too, as it is the wedding season in India.

 Just as a matter of info, the minimum temperature in Srinagar today, the northernmost provincial capital in India, is 1 deg C. And where I am much further south east, the min temps are in the 20s.